 This Christmas savings plan can help you save up some money in the last several weeks before Christmas.

 To save money for Christmas year round, I suggest opening a separate bank account.
-A special piggy bank or even shoe box would also work.
+A special piggy bank or even a shoe box would also work.

 Decide how much you are reasonably able to save per paycheck, and begin doing so.
 If you have direct deposit, definitely open a separate savings account and have them deposit the decided amount straight to your Christmas savings account.